-Darwin is the largest city in Australia’s Northern Territory, which is fitting as it’s the state’s capital.
-It is closer (geographically and also in a business-sense) to many cities in South East Asia than it is to the other capital cities in Australia.
-This not only gives it an interesting and exciting culture and lifestyle, but it also ensures that its economy is stable and that there are plenty of employment opportunities for TAFE students, including graduates and those who are working while they learn.
+Darwin is the largest city in Australia’s Northern Territory, which is fitting as it’s the territory’s capital.
+It’s closer (geographically and also in a business sense) to many cities in South East Asia than it is to the other capital cities in Australia.
+This not only gives it an interesting and exciting culture and lifestyle, but it also ensures that its economy is stable and that plenty of employment opportunities exist for TAFE students, including graduates and those who are working while they learn.

 What else is pertinent to TAFE students in Darwin?

 - Diploma of Counselling